Kuadrant/architecture/rfcs/0008-distributed-dns.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-## Terminology
- - Dead End: a record managed the DNS Operator that points another value managed by the DNS Operator that no longer exists. zone / DNS Provider zone: The set of records listed in the DNS Provider (the live list of DNS records)
- - KuadrantRecord: The DNSRecord created on the local cluster by Kuadrant - only contains the DNS requirements for the local cluster
- - ZoneRecord: The DNSRecord created on the local cluster by the DNS Operator, this reflects the DNSRecord as it appears in the zone.
- - Root Host: The listener on a gateway that caused the Kuadrant Operator to create a KuadrantRecord (i.e the host that the users will be interacting with)

 ## General Logic Overview

 The general flow in the Kuadrant operator follows a single path, where it will always output a DNSRecord, which specifies everything needed for the listener host of a given gateway on the cluster, and is unaware of the concept of distributed DNS.

 This DNSRecord is reconciled by the DNS Operator.
 In the event of a change to the endpoints in the DNSRecord resource the DNS Operator will first pull down the relevant records for that DNS name from the provider and store them in the DNSRecord status, then it will update its own endpoints in that record set and validate the record set has no "dead ends" before writing the changes back to the DNS Provider's zone.
 Once the remote write is successful, it will then re-queue itself to do a validation.
 The validation will be the same validation as previously done before the write.
 It will ensure that the endpoints it owns are present or removed in case of deletion.
-If the validation is successful, the controller will mark this in the status and will re-queue validation for ~30 minutes later.
-If validation is unsuccessful, it will re-queue the DNSRecord for validation rapidly (3 seconds for example).
+If the validation is successful, the controller will mark this in the status and will re-queue validation for ~15 minutes later (example).
+If validation is unsuccessful, it will re-queue the DNSRecord for validation rapidly (5 seconds for example).
 With each re-queue after an unsuccessful validation, it will add a random "jitter" to increase the chance it moves out of sync with other actors.
-Each time it re-queues, it will mark this in the status.
-If it reaches the maximum back-off (to be defined), it will mark this as an error in the status but continue to validate at the maximum back-off.
+Each time it re-queues, it will mark this in the status (see above).
 At any point, if there is a change to the on-cluster DNSRecord, this back off and validation will be reset and started again.

 ### Configuration Updates
 There will be a new configuration option that can be applied as runtime argument (to allow us emergency configuration rescue in case of an unexpected issue) to the kuadrant-operator: